ivario123/transpiler/README.md

 </details>

-## Contributing

-If you find this project interesting and or useful feel free to contribute by either finding an open issue in the [issue tracker](https://github.com/ivario123/transpiler/issues) or opening a [`PR`](https://github.com/ivario123/transpiler/pulls) with fixes or features that you find useful.
-Before contributing you should read the short [documentation](./CONTRIBUTING.md) on contributions.

 ## License

 This repository is licensed under the [MIT](./LICENSE) license and any contributions shall be licensed under the same license unless explicitly stated otherwise.